These Gluten Free Waffle Cones are JUST like the ones we remember, crisp and buttery, perfect for a hot summer day!

 Grab some of your favorite ice cream and make yourself an ice cream cone this summer!

 - 3 large eggs

 - 1 stick (½ cup or 113 g) butter, melted and cooled

 - 1 ½ cups (210 g) Kim's gluten free flour blend (or any gluten free flour blend with xanthan gum)

 - 2 tsp baking powder

 - Melt butter and set aside.
 Beat eggs and sugar until light in color and slightly thickened.
 Add extracts.
-Mix until blended.
-Sift flour and baking powder together in small bowl.
-Fold flour mixture into egg mixture until incorporated.
+Mix until combined.
+Stir together flour and baking powder in a small bowl.
+Mix flour mixture into egg mixture until incorporated.
 Add melted and cooled butter and continue mixing until combined.
 Batter will thicken upon sitting.